currawong-project/libcw/README.md

   when the proc instance create is complete.
 This checks that both the type is assigned and a valid value has been assigned - since the type is assigned the first time a value is set.

 - DONE: 'poly' should be implemented as a proc-inst with an internal network - but the elements of the network should be visible outside of it.

-- 'sub' should be implemented as proc-inst with an internal network, but the elements of the network should not be visible outside of it.
+- DONE: 'sub' should be implemented as proc-inst with an internal network, but the elements of the network should not be visible outside of it.
 Instead it should include the idea of input and output ports which act as proxies to the physical ports of the internal elements.